Our Common Man team, now more than 800 members strong, is our most valued asset.

 Prior to joining The Common Man, Diane worked in management at The Lakewood Summer Theatre in Skowhegan, ME, The Manor on Winnipesaukee and at the Lakeview Restaurant in Wolfeboro.

-Vincent Vella is the chief operating officer for The Common Man family of restaurants in New Hampshire, and oversees the daily operations of the hospitality family’s 16 restaurants.
-He is also charged with implementing strategic initiatives, driving business growth and leading the operations and management teams.
+Vincent Vella is the chief executive officer for The Common Man family of restaurants in New Hampshire, leading the company in setting its strategy, direction and vision.
+He oversees the senior leadership team and works with the team to model and develop the company’s culture, values and behavior.
+He is also charged with driving business growth and allocating capital to the company’s priorities.

 Vella came to The Common Man in 2014 and brings with him more than 30 years of experience in the restaurant and hospitality industry in both the United States and overseas.
 Vella began his career as a general manager with the Riese Organization in New York in 1983, and served in that same role for Bennigan’s Grill and Bar, Bertucci’s Brick Oven Pizza and Ground Round Restaurant over the course of 15 years.

 In 1998, Vella became the food and beverage director for Dave & Buster’s in New York, until 2001 when he joined the Flat Out Crazy Restaurant Group out of Chicago as operating partner, overseeing the opening and entire operation of a $3 million+ restaurant in West Nyack, NY.
 Vella moved into various roles with Flat Out Crazy Restaurant Group over 12 years, including regional partner and vice president of operations, where he oversaw $80 million in annual sales and was responsible for all new unit expansions for Stir Crazy and Flat Top Grill concepts.